mariotoffia/FluentDocker/README.md

           // Do stuff before container is shut down.
      }
 ```
-Note that if unamed container, if not properly disposed, the docker container will still run and must be manually removed.
+Note that if un-named container, if not properly disposed, the docker container will still run and must be manually removed.
 This is a feature not a bug since you might want several containers running in your test.
-The `DockerContainer` class manages the instance id of the container and thus only intract with it and no other container.
+The `DockerContainer` class manages the instance id of the container and thus only interact with it and no other container.

 When creating / starting a new container it will first check the local repository if the container image is already present and will download it if not found.
 This may take some time and there's just a Debug Log if enabled it is possible to monitor the download process.